Glauco Villas Boas: Death

-Glauco was assassinated in Osasco in the early hours of March 12, 2010.
+Glauco was murdered in Osasco in the early hours of March 12, 2010.
 His lawyer announced to the press that the crime occurred during an attempted robbery which was then followed by an attempted abduction.
 Glauco negotiated with the bandits, who then led him forth but left behind his wife and his two children who were present in the home.
 As they left the house, another son of Glauco, Raoni, arrived at the scene and tried to dissuade the attackers, who shot and killed both father and son.

 Later this version was denied.
 In the version related by the Glauco's family, a university student named Carlos Eduardo Sundfeld Nunes tried to convince Glauco to leave his house to tell Nunes's mother that he was Jesus Christ.
 According to the delegate of the Police Section of Osasco, Carlos Eduardo Nunes had been charged for drug possession.

 "The murderer arrived, searched the family, argued with Glauco, drew his gun and started shooting.
 At this point, the cartoonist's son arrived.
 He kept shooting and escaped," said the sheriff, who described the murderer as "troubled".
 The son reacted to protect his father.

 Glauco and Raoni were buried in the Gethsemani cemetery, in Anhanguera, north of São Paulo.

-In April 4, 2016, Carlos Eduardo was murdered in a prison in Goiás while serving time for other murders of a prison officer and a university student committed in 2014.
+On April 4, 2016, Carlos Eduardo was murdered in a prison in Goiás while serving time for another two unrelated murders of a prison officer and a university student committed in 2014.
+Adriano Silva Guimarães, the man suspected of Carlos Eduardo's murder, was killed in a shootout with police on January 3, 2024.